-The indicator flashes when cold-starting the engine.
-The indicator and LOW TEMP display will cease to flash when the engine reaches proper operating temperature.
+The indicator will illuminate and flash when cold-starting the engine.
+The indicator and LOW TEMP display will stop flashing when the engine reaches proper operating temperature.

-If the coolant temperature rises too far above proper operating temperature, the indicator will flash.
-If the coolant temperature rises to a critical point above proper operating temperature, the indicator will cease flashing and will remain constantly illuminated.
+If the coolant temperature rises too far above proper operating temperature, the indicator will flash and the engine will "surge" to alert the operator.
+If the coolant temperature rises to a critical point above proper operating temperature, the indicator will stop flashing and will remain constantly illuminated.